 This financial pressure resulted in their SAEs becoming demotivated, unable to meet their goals, and as a result, either leaving or being let go from their roles.
 In other words, this client was creating their own attrition by trying to use compensation as a motivator.

-So they decided to partner up with our team at Blueboard to come up with a more fresh and motivating approach.
+So, they decided to partner up with our team at Blueboard to come up with a fresh ideas and a more motivating approach for employee appreciation.
 Since these sales representatives were already making a reasonable base salary, the client decided to incentivize performance with experiential rewards instead, in the form of bucket list travel incentives.
 Not only did this allow the company to recognize great work and save money, but it boosted their sales team’s sense of esteem and also created a positive, motivating culture as employees shared memories (photos, videos) from their trips over their shared comms channel.

 Another client had an employee on their sales team who earned a Tiburon reward.
 She used it to go on a romantic dinner date with her husband - an experience that was curated from start to finish by our Concierge team with their personal preferences in mind.